 - If you’re not using oil in this recipe, steam the tempeh for 10 minutes instead of frying it.

-- Chop veggies in advance (or just use frozen bagged veggies) and keep them in sealed containers in the fridge.
+- Chop the veggies in advance (or just use frozen bagged veggies) and keep them in sealed containers in the fridge.
 You can also steam them in advance if you want!

 - Blend the sauce together and store it in the fridge.
 If it thickens up, add a little water.

 - Make your base of rice, noodles, or quinoa ahead of time.

 If you follow these steps on your meal prep day, this weeknight-friendly tempeh stir fry will be on the table in a flash!